Tipto-Ghosh/Tipto-Ghosh/README.md

 ## 👨‍💻 About Me

-- 🎓 Currently pursuing a BSc in Computer Science
+- 🎓 Currently pursuing a BSc in Computer Science @AIUB
+- 👨‍🎓 Currently At 5th Semester
-- 📈 CGPA: **3.99**
+- 📈 Current CGPA: **3.99**
 - 🔬 Looking forward to pursuing an MSc in **Machine Learning** or **Artificial Intelligence** abroad
 - 💡 A fast learner, always curious and excited to explore new technologies
 - 💪 Completed **100-day LeetCode streak** and still going strong!